+The SOC 2 timeline (this includes the preparation process and the auditing) can vary depending on a few factors.
 When considering how long SOC 2 takes to achieve, you need to consider the entire SOC 2 journey.
 Preparing for your SOC 2 audit is a vital phase of the process and takes up the majority of the time.
 To appreciate what’s involved in getting fully compliant, we need to consider the whole process, from planning to audit.
-In addition, it is important to keep in mind that SOC 2 is no one-time event, but rather an ongoing process.
+In addition, it is important to keep in mind that SOC 2 is no one-time event, but rather an ongoing process that involves annual renewal.

 For startups, assessing the whole process can be especially valuable.
 Firstly, because it helps you plan more effectively and understand how SOC 2 workflows work going forward.
 But also, more importantly, because carefully laying out your SOC 2 roadmap will help you to develop systems and processes that ultimately meet your business goals.